-One of the reasons we are singing through the sermons is because we learn a lot of our theology through the songs we sing.
+One more point, I thought that it was important for us to not only talk about these songs but to sing through the sermon.
+In my own life, I have noticed that a lot of my theology was formed through the songs I sang.
 Rarely do people find themselves repeating a line from a sermon during the week.
 I have never had someone say “I woke up last week repeating the words from your sermon, I just couldn’t get it out of my mind.”
-But how many of you have caught yourself humming or singing a worship song during the week?
-The truth is that we all have.
+But many of us find ourselves humming or singing a worship song during the week.
+I still catch myself humming Reckless Love.

-In the early days of the church their song book was the book of Psalms.
+While we have a few different songbooks to use during our worship services, these early travelers and the early church only had one; the book of Psalms.
 In these pages we find the lyrics of the songs that the Israelites and the first Christians used to worship God.
-There are songs of praise because of what God had done in their lives, and songs of hope because of what God will do in their future.
+They would sing songs of praise because of what God had done in their lives, and then they would sing songs of hope because of what God will do in their future.

 Our song this morning comes from the 132nd Psalm and it is unique that it does both.
 It begins as a song of remembrance as the psalmist reminds us of the time that David brought the Ark of the Covenant back to the city of Jerusalem.
 And it ends with a prayer of hope that God will shower His blessings on the pilgrims who gather in the city to worship God.

-If you think about it, we have gathered here this morning to do the very same thing.
+If you think about it, that is still the basis of why we gather to worship.
 Every Sunday we stop everything that is going on in our lives and spend some time gathered around a table of remembrance.
 We take a little piece of unleavened bread and drink a small cup of grape juice as a way to remember our past.
 We remember God’s expression of love as He sent Christ to come to our world and experience humanity, and to die as a sacrifice for our sinfulness.

 Remember what God has done in the past

-Our song starts by referencing the time that David found the ark and had it brought back to Jerusalem.
-It doesn’t have to tell the whole story, because the people who were originally singing this Psalm, knew the story.
+Our song starts by referencing 2 Samuel 6, when David brought the Ark of the Covenant back to Jerusalem.
+The song doesn’t have to tell the whole story, because the people who were originally singing this Psalm, knew the story.
 It was a part of who they were, just like the story of Jesus is a part of who we are today.

-I love the fact that these people were singing this song while they were walking the up the same roads that the ark had been carried.
-They are not the first persons to ascend these slopes on their way of obedience to God, and they will not be the last.
+There is no way that the fact these people were singing this song while they were walking the up the same roads that the ark had been carried was lost on them.
+They are not the first persons to walk up this hill to Jerusalem, and they will not be the last.
 And every group was reminded in this song that God has gone before them, and would meet them in the temple.

-And God wants us to remember and He even says that there are things he established so that we could remember.
+That’s why God uses symbols and activities to help us remember His power, love, and presence.
 In Genesis 9, after God destroyed the earth in a flood, He told Noah, I have set my rainbow in the clouds, and it will be the sign of the covenant between me and the earth.
 Rainbows are more than just a thing of beauty, they are a reminder of God’s promise.

 That wasn’t the only memorial God established, The Feast of Passover, Feast of Pentecost, and the Feast of Tabernacles were all established so that the Jews could be reminded of God’s protection and providence.
-In Joshua 4 we see God having the people set up a memorial to remember how He stopped the Jordan River so the people could cross into the promised land.
+In Joshua 4 we see God having the people set up a memorial to remember how He stopped the Jordan River so they could cross into the Promised Land.